-Once you determine that you have a compliance issue, the next step will be to make an implementation plan:
+Once you determine that you have a compliance issue, the next step is to make an implementation plan.

 - Break the project down into realistic pieces and adopt a phased approach—the first step in creating your plan should be in determining where your compliance risks lay.

 - As appropriate, focus on becoming compliant for groups with the highest risk or challenges.

 - Define what “compliance” will look like for your company.
 For some companies, compliance is a continuum, while for others it is an absolute.
 It will depend on factors such as your company culture, your risk tolerance, and your industry.
 Choose the path that best suits your culture and business needs.